Ivania Wong

-Biography
+Early life and education

+Wong was born in Rabaul, East New Britain Province, Papua New Guinea.
+She moved to Brisbane with her parents at the age of eight.
+Upon moving to Australia, she learned English as a second language and played a variety of sports from primary school to high school.

+Rugby career

+2022

 Wong started in her international debut for Australia against Fiji on 6 May 2022 at the Suncorp Stadium in Brisbane.
-She also started against Japan in her second test cap for the Wallaroos on 10th May at the Bond Sports Park in the Gold Coast.
+She also started against Japan in her second test cap for the Wallaroos on 10 May at the Bond Sports Park in the Gold Coast.

 Wong was named in the Australian squad for the 2022 Pacific Four Series.
 She started against the Black Ferns in the opening match of the Pacific Four series on 6 June.
 She was later named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She was selected in the team again for the delayed 2022 Rugby World Cup in New Zealand.

+2023

+In the Wallaroos first game of the year, Wong scored the last try in her sides victory over Fiji on 20 May at the Allianz Stadium.
+She was selected in the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.